gastonstat/stat151a/README.md

 ## 3. Multiple Linear Regression (MLR)

-:speaker: __ABOUT__: This week, we introduce the model-fitting aspects of __Multiple Linear Regression__.
+:card_index: __ABOUT__: This week, we introduce the model-fitting aspects of __Multiple Linear Regression__.
 Like we did in the previous module, we postpone the discussion of the inferential aspects for later.
 We'll keep our focus on the method of (Ordinary) Least Squares to obtain the coefficients of a multiple linear model.
 Likewise, we'll continue to study the geometric aspects of OLS, and understand how the Gauss-Markov assumptions wrap a linear model with a first layer of "soft" statistical assumptions.

 :book: __READING__: